 So, what is a proper understanding of success for a missionary?
 First of all, it is thoroughly focused on pleasing the Master (2 Corinthians 5:9).
 In its practical outworking, I think it is hard to improve on what Paul used to commend himself to the critical Corinthians:

 About the author: Ken Guenther and his wife, Bertha, served in the Philippines and Far East Russia before moving to Ukraine.
 Ken runs SEND U, our department dedicated to lifelong learning.
 This article originally appeared on the SEND U blog.

 - What is missionary success?
 10 definitions that miss the mark: Part 1 from Ken Guenther, in which he explains how he tried to apply these definitions to himself at different points in his career.

 - What is missionary success?
 It’s not measured by time on the field: ‘I realized that I was thinking of people who returned after one year, or even after one term, as failures.’

 - What is missionary success?
 Staying open to Spirit-led change: ‘I had to lay down before God my prejudice toward valuing overseas ministry more than US-based ministry.’

 - Feeling God’s call yourself?
 We invite anyone who senses God’s leading into cross-cultural service to sign up for On Mission, SEND’s free, monthly guide for people interested in becoming missionaries.
-Subscribe here, and as a welcome gift, you will receive a free download of a world map that highlights today’s unreached people groups.
-Together, we can bring them Good News.
+Subscribe here; together, we can bring the Good News to all the world.